Chapter 1 : Missing the Train

 “Or floo powder,” Victoire said quickly.
 “We were thinking we could just floo to the shop, and hope that nobody notices that we weren’t on the train.”

 He looked at her skeptically, and then glanced over at Fred.
 “Won’t your sister notice that you weren’t there for her first ride on the Hogwarts Express?”

 Fred winced and ran a hand over his face.
 “Probably,” he said after a moment.
 “But I’ll make it up to her, and Rox wouldn’t rat me out.”

 Teddy surveyed them both for a minute, and then heaved a sigh.
 “All right.
 I’ll give you the floo powder to get you to the shop.”

 “Thank—” Victoire started to say, and he held up a hand.

 “It’s not a big deal.
 Really.”
 He glanced over at the clock.
-“What are you going to do between now and when the train gets in?”
+“You realize that you’re going to have a lot of time to kill, right?”

 If you have the chance, I would greatly appreciate a review. :)

 Other Similar Stories